 (1) For the purposes of section 171, in relation to a person who re-identifies information that is de-identified personal data, “the effectiveness testing conditions” means the conditions in subsections (2) and (3).

 (2) The first condition is that the person acted—

 (a) with a view to testing the effectiveness of the de-identification of personal data,

 (b) without intending to cause, or threaten to cause, damage or distress to a person, and

 (c) in the reasonable belief that, in the particular circumstances, re-identifying the information was justified as being in the public interest.

-(3) The second condition is that the person notified the
+(3) The second condition is that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.